 Reviews do not include comments that users make to pull requests in repository hosting services.
 Similarly, comments of review participants are not added to pull requests.

 When Collaborator gets a notification about changes in a repository, it also gets information about the source-control user, who made these changes.
 So, it attempts to find a corresponding user in Collaborator to assign the new review to that user.
 In order for the search to be successful, you and your teammates need to link their Collaborator and source-control accounts in Collaborator settings.
 See Link User Accounts for details.

-If Collaborator finds a Collaborator user that matches the source-control user, it assigns the new review to that Collaborator user and logs that user as a review creator.
-If Collaborator does not find a matching user, it assigns the review to the Collaborator administrator and logs the administrator as a review creator.
+If Collaborator finds a Collaborator user that matches the source-control user, it assigns that Collaborator user as a review author and creator.
+If Collaborator does not find a matching user, it assigns the Collaborator administrator as a review author and creator.